vishnuprabha404/subshade/README.md

    - Ensure your `$GOPATH/bin` is in your `$PATH`

 3. **"Permission denied"**
-   - Make sure the script is executable: `chmod +x main.sh`
+   - Make sure the script is executable: `chmod +x ss.sh`

 4. **No results found**
    - The domain might not have publicly discoverable subdomains